yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

     "./fethfix.mp4"
     >}}

-The cause of this problem lies at the hardware-level differences between the GPU of the Nintendo Switch, and that of the AMD cards.
+The cause of this problem lies at the hardware-level differences between the GPU of the Nintendo Switch, and that of AMD cards.

 In graphics programming, it's extremely common to perform the same operation over a considerable number of elements — such as vertices, pixels, etc.
 GPUs were, thus, designed to operate over large amounts of data at the same time (i.e. in parallel), using instructions that exploit this principle, known as `SIMD`